-As LSE’s Department of Social Psychology begins 50th anniversary celebrations, Professor Martin Bauer looks back at the 1960s and the emergence of Social Psychology as an academic department at LSE.
+As LSE’s Department of Social Psychology began its 50th anniversary celebrations, Professor Martin Bauer looked back at the 1960s and the emergence of Social Psychology as an academic department at LSE.

 In the early 1960s, LSE was made up of a college of academic staff who contributed to a programme of courses across Economics, Social Administration, Geography, History, International Studies, Language Studies, Political Studies, Philosophy and Logic, Statistics and Mathematics, Law and Sociological Studies.
 The latter subsumed Psychology and Anthropology.
 This started to change mid-decade and Social Psychology emerged as an independent unit.
 There were already a good number of psychologists at LSE who contributed to a BSc Operational Research, a BSc Sociology and an MA and MPhil Psychology.

 The 1960s was the ‘golden era’ of Social Psychology in the US and this began to reach Europe.
 Leading programmes in the US were engaged in the massive communication efforts of the Global Cold War; research into attitudes and group dynamics flourished with funding from the US Navy seeking to understand propaganda and the behaviour of people in confined spaces.

 By contrast, the research of Psychology at LSE was focused on the influence of a new communication technology on the young generation; the pioneering study Television and the Child by Himmelweit, Oppenheim & Vince was published in 1958 and reprinted in 1962.
 Other areas of research included: the study of perception and racial prejudice, communication, language and thought, job satisfaction, comparative cultural psychology, sexual mores, and Freud, psychoanalysis and social class.
 Hilde Himmelweit was made Professor of Social Psychology in 1963.
 Her reputation remains that of an intellectual powerhouse and a flamboyant presence for colleagues and students alike.